spotlightpa/poor-richard/content/news/2020-02-10-SPLDINNIMAN11.md

 +++
 arc-id = "A6RRWTTNMZBG7HPE4ZPRNRXDHY"
-internal-id = "SPLDINNIMAN11"
-internal-budget = ""
-image = "2020/02/01f43aap5gxfhdyj.jpeg"
-image-description = "Pennsylvania State Sen. Andy Dinniman." image-caption = "" image-credit = "David Swanson / Staff Photographer" image-size = ""
-published = 2020-02-10T17:36:00Z
-slug = "andy-dinniman-retirement-pennsylvania"
-authors = ["Cynthia Fernandez"] byline = ""
-title = "The Pennsylvania Senate's most outspoken pipeline critic is retiring" subtitle = "" description = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." blurb = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." kicker = "Capitol Notebook" topics = [] series = [] linktitle = "" suppress-featured = true weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Cynthia Fernandez"] blurb = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." description = "Andy Dinniman, a longtime Chester County Democrat and one of the most prominent critics of the Mariner East pipeline system, will not seek reelection." image = "2020/02/01f43aap5gxfhdyj.jpeg" image-credit = "David Swanson / Staff Photographer" image-description = "Pennsylvania State Sen. Andy Dinniman." internal-id = "SPLDINNIMAN11" kicker = "Capitol Notebook" modal-exclude = false no-index = false published = 2020-02-10T12:36:00-05:00 slug = "andy-dinniman-retirement-pennsylvania" suppress-date = false suppress-featured = true title = "The Pennsylvania Senate's most outspoken pipeline critic is retiring"
 +++

 <i><b>Capitol Notebook by </b></i><a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> provides updates on important news and notes from the halls of power in Harrisburg. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our weekly newsletter.</i></a>